 - Open Project settings > hosting > 301 redirects.

 - Add the old URL in the “Old Path” field and the new URL in the “Redirect to Page” field.

 - Add a redirect and publish your site.

 - Test the redirect to see if it works and you are done!

 No matter how much effort you put in monitoring errors on your website, 404 errors happen from time to time.
 A 404 occurs when the user is trying to access a page on your website that doesn't exist.
 On those occasions, the 404 error page pops up trying to redirect the user to the right place.

 While you can't prevent every 404 error, you can make this event more pleasant for the users.
 What works best is to make the content on this page funny and relatable.
 What else can make a stressful situation better than a bit of laughter?
-To get some inspiration check out this list of 50 creative 404 pages by Canva.
+To get some inspiration check out this list of 50 creative 404 pages.

 But, the joke won't cut it if you then don't provide clear guidance on what happened and how the user can get from here.
 Important thing is to let people know something went wrong and offer them a solution to get out.